TangoEnSkai/tangoenskai.github.io/about.md

 permalink: /about/
 ---

- `I skate to where the puck is going to be, not where it has been. -Wayne Gretzky`

 **Jun Hahn**  is a master’s student at `the Department of Transdisciplinary Science and Engineering, Tokyo Institute of Technology, Tokyo, Japan`.
 He received a bachelor’s degree in **computer science and engineering** `Dongguk University, Seoul, Republic of Korea`.